Has your dog eaten a screw? Are you worried the screw will make him sick? If so, then you’ve come to the right place.

 A screw is a piece of metal that has been threaded.
 The top of the screw (the head) may be flat or rounded, and then a post comes down from the top.
 The post is the part of the screw that’s been threaded.
 Usually, a screw’s post will end in a sharp point.

-Screws are used to fasten different materials together; for this reason, they come in a wide variety of types.
+Screws are used to fasten different materials together; for this reason, they come in a wide variety of types and sizes.
 There are screws used to fasten wood pieces together, sheet metal, and even plastic parts.

 Can screws make your dog sick if ingested?
 Are screws dangerous for your dog?